-The Utah Jazz selected Dominique Wilkins 3rd overall in the 1982 NBA Draft and was subsequently traded to the Atlanta Hawks.
+The Utah Jazz selected Dominique Wilkins 3rd overall in the 1982 NBA Draft, and he was subsequently traded to the Atlanta Hawks.
 He played his college ball at the University of Georgia.

-Want a piece of ‘nique?
+Want a piece of Wilkins?
 These are some of the cards to target.

 The 1986 Fleer Basketball set contains a smattering of memorable rookie cards, including that of The Human Highlight Film, Wilkins.